pkarsy/AutomaticSchoolBellTimer/README.md

 ```sh
 backlog ssid1 MyNewAP; password1 MyNewPassword
 ```
-Alternatively you can use a serial terminal like gtketrm, however in this case, instead of ENTER you may need Ctrl-J
+For the tinkerers : Alternatively you can use a serial terminal like gtketrm, however in this case, instead of ENTER you may need Ctrl-J

 Wait the module to reset and wait to see if connection works.
 You will see the new IP(the school.local should also work)